Sacked Umno leader alleges plot within party to remove its chief

 Mr Tajuddin, an MP for Pasir Salak ward, said that a majority of Umno divisions had written a memorandum asking Zahid to step down in May 2020, but the move did not materialise as Umno deputy chief Mohamad Hasan did not pass it to Zahid.

 One camp led by Zahid has been pushing for snap polls in the belief that the Umno-led Barisan Nasional will return to power.
-Another camp led by Prime Minister Ismail Sabri Yaakob, the third-highest ranking leader in the party, has been wanting to hold the polls next year after riding out a period of surging inflation.
+Another camp led by Prime Minister Ismail Sabri Yaakob, the third-highest ranking leader in the party, wants to wait till next year to hold the polls, after riding out a period of surging inflation.

-A general election must be held by September 2023.
-Malaysia's Constitution leaves it to the Prime Minister to advise the King to dissolve Parliament and pave the way for elections within 60 days.
+A general election must be held by September next year.
+The Constitution leaves it to the prime minister to advise the King to dissolve Parliament and pave the way for elections within 60 days.

 Critics have said that Zahid's camp, which includes Najib, is pushing for snap polls in hopes that it could influence the outcome of their legal troubles.
 Zahid is facing multiple corruption charges while Najib has been convicted in a corruption trial related to state fund 1Malaysia Development Berhad and faces a final appeal at the Federal Court this August.